Georgia Tax Liens & How to Release

 If you are subject to a tax lien, it’s important to quickly get informed about what the lien means for you, your legal options, your rights, and how to navigate your situation.
 Depending on your circumstances, your best bet may be to talk directly to a tax lien attorney about your finances and tax debt.

-Under Georgia law, a tax lien is defined as a legal claim to secure a debt stemming from unresolved taxes.
-A tax lien is also referred to as a state tax execution under the law, as it is a form of executing a tax debt and attempting to resolve it.
+In Georgia, a tax lien is also referred to as a state tax execution under the law, as it is a form of executing a tax debt and attempting to resolve it.
+This legal claim is used as a collection effort because it encourages resolution in a few main ways:

 Tax liens play an important role in Georgia’s tax collection process because they establish the legal authority to take even further action in the future.
 Liens, on their own, aren’t that damaging or debilitating to a taxpayer.
 Taxpayers can continue to live in their homes, use the assets, or maintain their bank accounts while the lien hangs in the balance.